 - The Child Tax Credit and Additional Child Tax Credit

-However, if you do end up owing tax because your worldwide gross income is more than what the tax exclusions and credits can cover, you’ll need to pay your tax on May 17.
+However, if you do owe tax because your worldwide gross income is more than what the tax exclusions and credits can cover, you’ll need to pay your taxes by April 18th, 2023.
 If you don’t pay your taxes by then, interest will be charged daily until you settle your IRS bill.

 4. You only need to file a US tax return if you meet the requirements

-The 2021 tax filing requirements for Americans abroad depend on your filing status and worldwide gross income from the 2020 year.
-Therefore, you must file a US tax return for tax season 2020 (in 2021) if your gross income from worldwide sources is at least the amount shown in the following table for people under 65 years old:
+The 2023 tax filing requirements for Americans abroad depend on your filing status and worldwide gross income from the 2022 tax year.
+Therefore, you must file a US tax return for tax season 2022 (in 2023) if your gross income from worldwide sources is at least the amount shown in the following table for people under 65 years old:

 |Married Filing Separately*||$5|

-*A note on Married Filing Separately: This status applies if you are married to a non-US spouse and doesn’t want to be on your tax return.
-Additionally, it also applies if you are not living with them at the end of 2020 due to separation or divorce.
+*A note on Married Filing Separately: This status applies if you are married to a non-US spouse and don’t want them to be on your tax return.
+Additionally, it also applies if you are not living with them at the end of 2022 due to separation or divorce.
 If you have a qualifying dependent, you may qualify as Head of Household.

 5. US expats get an automated 2-month extension to file

-You can see it as a perk that American expats get additional time to file a US tax return every year.
+You can see it as a perk that American expats get additional time to file a US tax return yearly.

-The IRS allows expats an automatic 2-month extension to file, which gives you time until June 15 to do your tax return.
-This extension deadline also applied to resident aliens residing abroad and individuals in the military or on duty outside the US.
+The IRS allows expats an automatic 2-month extension to file, which gives you time until June 15th to do your tax return.
+This extension deadline also applies to resident aliens residing abroad and individuals in the military or on duty outside the US.

-Expats can avoid scary penalties by filing by the June 15 deadline.
+Expats can avoid scary penalties by filing by the June 15th deadline.
 However, if you want more time to file, you can file a free tax extension form via the MyExpatTaxes software.
-This extension gives you until October 15 to file your US tax return (see number 7 below).
+This extension gives you until October 15th (October 16th in 2023) to file your US tax return.

 6. You can still receive stimulus checks if you haven’t received the first one